 I love glass containers for holding leftovers or water to drink.
 Glass containers actually keep the food better persevered than plastic, and keep water cold for a longer period of time.
 Glass containers can also be recycled to hold plants.

-Recycle Cloth Diapers
+Recycle Cloth Diapers as a Frugal Mom

 Cloth diapers can be recycled into rags or they make great window cleaners.
 I actually prefer them to clean my mirrors and windows.
 Thrifty moms sell cloth diapers to make a little money.
 Cloth diapers can also be used for other future children in the family.
 Cloth diapers save moms money with recycling.